Amazon Web Services (AWS)

 10 Things you need to know prior to using Amazon Web Services

-Selecting cloud service provider over the other varies and depends on the needs of each individual customer and workloads.
+Selecting a cloud service provider over the other varies and depends on the needs of each individual customer and workload.

-1. Digitalization: AWS have incorporated machine learning tools and a number of features targeted at the Internet of Things, while customers can tap either cloud to variously build a mobile app or even create high performance computing environment depending on their needs.
+1. Digitalization: AWS has incorporated machine learning tools and a number of features targeted at the Internet of Things, while customers can tap either cloud to variously build a mobile app or even create a high-performance computing environment depending on their needs.

 3. Agility and Instant Elasticity: AWS provides a massive global cloud infrastructure that allows to quickly innovate, experiment and iterate.
 Instead of waiting weeks or months for hardware, we can instantly deploy new applications, instantly scale up as your workload grows, and instantly scale down based on demand.
 Whether need one virtual server or thousands, whether need them for a few hours or 24/7, we still only pay for what we use.

 4. Open and Flexible: AWS is a language and operating system agnostic platform.
 We can choose the development platform or programming model that makes the most sense for business.
 We can choose which services to use, one or several and choose how we use them.
 This flexibility allows us to focus on innovation, not infrastructure.